About Health Informatics and Information Management

 Curriculum The health informatics and information management curriculum is made up of two parts: the pre-professional curriculum and the professional curriculum.
 In the pre-professional program, the student will complete two years of basic science and general education courses.
 Then, the student will complete two years of intensive coursework in health informatics and information management.
 This experience includes, but is not limited to, laboratory and supervised professional practice experiences at area health care facilities.

-Professional Practice Experience Each student, upon acceptance into the HIIM program, is required to participate in supervised learning experiences in the technical and administrative aspects of health informatics and information management in the Tallahassee and surrounding area health care facilities.
+Professional Practice Experience Each student, upon acceptance into the HIIM program, is required to participate in supervised learning experiences, known as Professional Practice Experiences in the technical and administrative aspects of health informatics and information management in the Tallahassee and surrounding area health care facilities.
+A student may also have additional opportunities to complete Professional Practice Experiences with other facilities located in other cities and states.
 The health informatics and information management student is also required to participate in a four-week management internship in a health care facility.
 The student's preferences of the choice of the facility are considered; however, the faculty reserves the right to select alternative internship sites which serve the best interests and needs of the student to complete the education requirements.
-Clearing a criminal background check is required prior to advancing to the clinical component of the curriculum.
+Clearing a criminal background check is required prior to advancing to the clinical/professional practice experience component of the curriculum.

 Professional Credentials A bachelor of science degree is awarded upon completion of the curriculum.
 A graduate is eligible to take the national certification examination to become a Registered Health Information Administrator (RHIA).